apache/helix/website/1.0.1/src/site/markdown/tutorial_customized_view.md

 ### Terminologies
 * Customized state: A per partition state defined by users in a string format.
 Customized state exists under each participant.
 It may include different types of states.
 Each type of state is represented as a Znode itself and has different resources as its child Znode.
 * Customized state config: A cluster level config specifically used for customized state related config.
 For example, it can include a list of customized states that should be aggregated.
 * Customized view: An aggregation result for customized states across all participants.
 It exists under the cluster and can also have a few different types of states depending on users' input.
-Each type of state is represented as a Znode itself and has different resources as it child Znode.
+Each type of state is represented as a Znode itself and has different resources as its child Znode.

 ### How to Use Customized View